unthingable/monster-jam/docs/README.md

 SuperScenes are arbitrary groups of clips, similar to Maschine.
 Up to 64 SuperScenes are available per project.

-* **SONG** toggles SuperScene mode.
+* **SONG** (short press) toggles SuperScene mode.
 Scene buttons are lit according to existing SuperScenes and rainbow colored.
 * Empty **SCENE(1-8)** creates new SuperScene from playing clips
 * Lit **SCENE(1-8)** launches clips in that SuperScene and stops others.
 Currently selected scene is **white**.
 * **CLEAR+SCENE(1-8)** deletes the SuperScene (clips and their playing states are unaffected)